tsani/coding-cat-public/consecutive-count/description.md

-Write a function that takes in a given a list of integers nums,and: return the number of times two consecutive elements in the list are the same.
+Write a function that takes in a given list of integers` nums` and returns the number of times two consecutive elements in the list are the same.

 For example: